 10. Response to inconsistent limits.

 At one ball game, you buy your kid M & Ms. At the next, you say, “No, it’ll ruin your dinner,” and your kid screams and whines.
 One night you read your kids five books, but the next you insist you only have time to read one, and they beg for more.
+One night you ask your child, "What do you want for dinner?" and the next night you say, "We're having lasagna, you can't have anything different," and your kids protest the incongruence (Leyba, in Joy Fixes for Weary Parents).
 When parents are inconsistent with limits, it naturally sets off kids’ frustration and invites whining, crying, or yelling.
 Just like adults, kids want (and need) to know what to expect.
 Any effort toward being 100 percent consistent with boundaries, limits, and routines will seriously improve children’s behavior.

 Copyright 2017 Erin Leyba, PhD